STUDENTVOTE STARTER PACK

 The SLSV Coalition Partner Directory is the best place to navigate the hundreds of partners in this space.
 You can browse through all partners or sort by a variety of tags to narrow your focus.
 Check out some of these SLSV Partners who can help you!

 Join the SLSV Coalition’s listserv!
 We are always pushing out funding opportunities from the network when they become available.
-Examples of funding opportunities we have offered or highlighted in the past were one-time grants, implementation grants, Civic Holiday Campus Takeover Grants, and rapid response grants.
+Examples of funding opportunities we have offered or highlighted in the past were one-time grants, Ask Every Student implementation grants, and rapid response grants.
 Join the Coalition!